divonlan/genozip/docs/genounzip.rst

           |

-.. option:: -c, --stdout  (obsolete) use genocat instead
+.. option:: -^, --replace  Replace the source file with the result file rather than leaving it unchanged.

           |

 .. include:: opt-quiet.rst
 .. include:: opt-threads.rst